Irrational-Encoding-Wizardry/descale/README.md

 descale.Descale(clip src, int width, int height, str kernel, int taps=3, float b=0.0, float c=0.0, float src_left=0.0, float src_top=0.0, float src_width=width, float src_height=height, int opt=0)
 ```

+The AviSynth+ plugin is used similarly, but without the `descale` namespace.

 ## How does this work?

 Resampling can be described as `A x = b`.